hoangphuc3117/paddle_layout_analysis_demo/README.md

 ## Model Files

+The application supports two ways to provide models:

+### Option 1: Kaggle Hub Models (Recommended)
+Use the "Download Models from Kaggle" button in the web interface to automatically download the latest models.

+### Option 2: Local Model Files
-The application expects the following model structure:
+Manually place model files in the following structure:

 ```
 models/